 A review of town office closure notifications from around the state reveals some best practices when it comes to informing the general public.
 These best practices include clearly communicating:

-- When the temporary closure will take effect and how long it will be expected to last;
+- When temporary office limitations will take effect and how long it will be expected to last

-- Why the temporary closure is being instituted (to protect the public health by curbing the spread of COVID-19);
+- Why the temporary office limitations are being instituted (to protect the public health by curbing the spread of COVID-19)

-- Whether public bodies will continue to meet and their schedules;
+- How public bodies will continue to meet (e.g. remotely) and their schedules

 - Center for Disease Control www.cdc.gov